 Based on the above criteria, days with high observed ozone (1-hour ozone concentrations greater than 70 ppb and 4-hour ozone concentrations greater than 65 ppb) and good model performance (bias within $\pm 15\%$ in these peak values) were selected for analysis.
 A summary of the analysis is presented in Table 8-1.
 The selected dates provide good coverage by day of the week, to account for any weekday vs. weekend differences, and include several periods of ozone build-up that allow for potential build-up of ozone impacts due to the airport.

 The selection of historical dates in January and February 2009 may appear counter intuitive for the modelling future emissions in 2030 and 2063.
-However, these dates simply represent the meteorological conditions that have historically led to peak ozone formation and which the model has effectively captured for peak ozone formation with future emissions added.
+However, the actual dates are arbitrary, and could be presented, for example as "Peak ozone day 1, Peak ozone day 2...etc.".
+They simply represent modelling periods when meteorological conditions are conducive to peak ozone formation and there is confidence in the model being able to accurately predict peak ozone formation with future emissions from the airport added.